yoviny/portfolio/content/jobs/Roche/index.md

 url: 'https://www.roche.com'
 ---

--	Contributed to a team implementing a federated learning architecture to unify Multiple Sclerosis segmentation algorithms (PyTorch, TensorFlow, Matlab, ONNX) across different sites for 3D MRI images to improve model performance and enhanced data privacy while increasing access to medical data.
+-	Contributed to a team implementing a federated learning architecture to unify Multiple Sclerosis segmentation algorithms (PyTorch, TensorFlow, MONAI, Matlab, ONNX) across different sites for 3D MRI images to improve model performance and enhanced data privacy while increasing access to medical data.
 Responsibilities included algorithm testing, data curation, and pipeline construction.
 -	Designed a hackathon for evaluating technical capabilities of vendors by implementing and testing technical tasks including DICOM image processing, model training, inference, and deployment for vendors to replicate.
 -	Writing DICOM to NifTi conversion scripts using Python and SimpleITK for data stored in Flywheel for data standardisation for ingestion by Unet-based models and testing orientation and header information validity.
 -	Implemented an unsupervised algorithm-based (clustering) solution for Roche studies, enhancing reusability and reducing costs across similar countries.